 Emotional Rescue (Virgin ’80) Rating: C+

 Major slump, as much of this album is comprised of leftovers from Some Girls, as the Stones were getting lazy at this point.
 Heck, they could afford to, as the disappointing quality of this album didn’t affect them at the gate (it was another U.S./U.K. #1), and on a heartening note at least Keith was both free and drug free at this point.
 Still, by now the band’s too often pedestrian riff rockers (“Summer Romance,” “Let Me Go,” “Where The Boys Go”) were instantly forgettable and difficult to distinguish from one another.
 At least “Summer Romance” has guitar work that Mick Taylor wouldn’t be completely embarrassed to attach his name to, and I always get a chuckle when the girls come in at the end of “Where The Boys Go,” but these are average tracks at best.
-That’s more than can be said for “Send It To Me,” another ghastly reggae attempt that’s better than “Cherry On Baby” but which still sucks, as most of the band’s experimental attempts, where they branch out beyond their comfort zone, fail to work beyond perhaps being “so bad they’re good” guilty pleasures.
+That’s more than can be said for “Send It To Me,” another ill-advised reggae attempt, as most of the band’s experimental attempts, where they branch out beyond their comfort zone, fail to work beyond perhaps being “so bad they’re good” guilty pleasures.
 For example, “Dance Pt.
 1,” the third funkily danceable album opener in a row, has a good groove (with an assist from ex-Santana percussionist Michael Shrieve) and I like its singable “ooh and it's got me moving” vocal hook, but the song is also an overly busy mess on which Mick raps more than he actually sings.
-“Indian Girl” is decidedly different with its mellow tropical island flavor, but that doesn’t mean it’s actually good, and I can still remember my shock upon first hearing the hit title track.
-Granted, this song has a good slinky mid-tempo groove, and Bobby Keyes’ sax playing is always a plus (when your session sax player is the standout performer on an album, something is probably wrong), but the song is severely compromised by Mick’s fruity, much-mocked falsetto vocals, plus the spoken word section is completely laughable.
+“Indian Girl” is decidedly different with its mellow tropical island flavor, but again being different doesn't mean it’s actually good, and I can still remember my shock upon first hearing the hit title track.
+Granted, this song has a good slinky mid-tempo groove, and Bobby Keys’ sax playing is always a plus (when your session sax player is the standout performer on an album, something is probably wrong), but the song is severely compromised by Mick’s fruity, much-mocked falsetto vocals, plus the spoken word section is completely laughable.
 This album’s “Keith song,” “All About You,” isn’t anything special musically but it is notable due to its subject matter, since it is seemingly autobiographical and much more personal than most Stones songs.
-Basically, this slow ballad is a bittersweet goodbye to Anita Pallenberg, with whom he spent 12 years together and fathered three children; the final straw was when a 17 year old died allegedly playing Russian Roulette at his home when he wasn’t there.
-Anyway, the final “so how come I’m still in love with you?” kicker makes the song for me, but really there are only two songs here that I’d even consider for my eventual Rolling Stones playlist.
+Basically, this slow ballad is a bittersweet goodbye to Anita Pallenberg, with whom he spent 12 years together and fathered three children; the final “so how come I’m still in love with you?” kicker makes the song for me, but really there are only two songs here that I’d even consider for my eventual Rolling Stones “best of” playlist (or even a “best album tracks” playlist).
 “Down In The Hole” is a gritty, moody, intense blues on which Sugar Blue again helps out on harmonica while Mick adds impassioned vocals and Richards/Wood wail on guitar.
-The other highlight is the catchy minor hit “She’s So Cold,” one of several rockabilly tinged efforts and by far the best one.
-Still, it says something that this admittedly enjoyable but relatively minor CCR knockoff, which is widely regarded as this album’s best song, likely would’ve been the fifth best song on the much-maligned (at the time, anyway) Goats Head Soup!
-All in all, there’s no way to sugar coat that this was easily the least inspired Rolling Stones album to date, though it would soon have competition on that front after one last ditch grasp at greatness.
+The other highlight here is the catchy minor hit “She’s So Cold,” one of several rockabilly tinged efforts and by far the best one.
+Still, it says something that this admittedly enjoyable but relatively minor CCR knockoff, which is widely regarded as this album’s best song, likely would’ve been at best the fifth best song on the much-maligned (at the time, anyway) Goats Head Soup!
+All in all, there’s no way to sugar coat that this was easily the least inspired Rolling Stones album to date, though it would soon have plenty of competition on that front after one last ditch grasp at greatness.

 Tattoo You (Virgin ’81) Rating: A-

-Although this was basically another album of leftovers, this time they were good leftovers.
-Besides, nobody knew it at the time, the band deliberately omitting credits on the album, thereby screwing Wayne Perkins and Mick Taylor one last time.
+Although this was basically another album of leftovers, this time they were good leftovers (besides, nobody knew it at the time, as the band deliberately omitted credits on the album).
 The band must’ve gotten a laugh at all the reviews talking about what a great “comeback” this album was, and it went on to be a huge seller (9 weeks at #1), while the band’s subsequent tour was a monstrous success also notable for being the first tour supported by corporate sponsorship (not a positive development but an important one to note).
-The band would later subsequently admit that most of these tracks (aside from “Neighbors” and “Heaven”) were old songs, some going as far back as '72; much credit is due to producer Chris Kimsey, who sorted through the large stash of discards and provided the band with the starting points (taken almost equally from sessions from the past four albums) that they (mostly Mick) then used to elaborate on, rewrite, or re-record.
-Tattoo You can be conveniently divided into the rock side (what used to be side one on the record) and then the ballad side (tracks 7-11), the latter of which I prefer since it is more consistent and has an enticing “chill out” vibe.
+The band would later admit that most of these tracks (aside from “Neighbors” and “Heaven”) were old songs, some going as far back as '72; much credit is due to producer Chris Kimsey, who sorted through the large stash of discards and provided the band with the starting points (taken almost equally from sessions from the past four albums) that they (mostly Mick) then used to elaborate on, rewrite, or re-record.
+Tattoo You can be conveniently divided into the rock side (what used to be side one on the record) and then the ballad side (tracks 7-11), the latter of which I prefer since it's more consistent and has an enticing “chill out” vibe.
 Side one is good too, starting with “Start Me Up,” a classic riff rocker with a catchy harmonized chorus that became an instant concert favorite and radio standard.
 “Hang Fire” also received airplay back in the day (not so much anymore, though) and is notable mostly for its controversial lyrics critical of their U.K. homeland and for being a delightful ode to ‘50s doo-wop (what with its memorably singable “doo doo doo doo” backing vocals).
 “Slave” is basically a single repeated riff and phrase, and though it’s not much of a song proper (more like an elongated jam) I rather like it, even if the most interesting contributions are made by the session musicians (Preston, Hopkins, and legendary jazz saxophonist Sonny Rollins).
 The Keith-sung “Little T&A” is a sly little groover, likely about new flame and future wife Patti Hansen, that features a catchy chorus alongside blaring guitars.
 A minor track, perhaps, but a winner just the same and one of Keith’s best vocal showcases, and I also like (but don’t love) “Black Limousine,” a nostalgic, bluesy rocker on which Mick’s harp and Stewart’s boogie piano are prominent, plus I like the lashing guitars as well.
 Unfortunately, side one ends with a letdown, as “Neighbors” is kinda catchy but also annoying due to Mick’s obnoxious vocals (there he goes barking again) and an overly loud drum sound (very ‘80s).
-Fortunately, the stronger second side begins with “Worried About You,” which features a far better usage of those fruity falsettos and layered vocals than “Emotional Rescue,” that’s for sure.
+Fortunately, the stronger second side begins with “Worried About You,” which features a far better usage of those fruity falsettos and layered vocals than “Emotional Rescue.”
 There’s also a soaring guitar solo, likely courtesy of Wayne Perkins (obviously this song originated from the Black and Blue sessions), and the next track, “Tops,” features more falsetto harmonies and is lightly funky, that is until Mick Taylor lets ‘er rip (this song originated from the Goats Head Soup sessions).
-My only complaint is that I wish they would’ve let him solo longer, but in 30+ years Wood hasn’t had a moment to himself quite as impressive as this; I’m sorry, I love Ronnie’s work with Rod Stewart and The Faces, but he was never a particularly good match with the Stones, though I suppose his drug habit was as big a problem as being suppressed by Richards.
+My only complaint is that I wish they would’ve let him solo longer, but in 30+ years Wood hasn’t had a moment to himself quite as impressive as this; I’m sorry, I love Ronnie’s work with Rod Stewart and The Faces, but he was never a particularly good match with the Stones.
 Anyway, back to this album: “Heaven” is an effectively dreamy mood piece, and “No Use In Crying” another solid effort notable for its ragged harmonies, but it is “Waiting On A Friend,” a wonderful ode to friendship and each other, that provides the highlight on side two and along with “Start Me Up” is probably the last Rolling Stones song that can legitimately be called an all-time classic.
-This evocative ballad features great vocals (lead and backing) that are deeply affecting, Mick Taylor and Nicky Hopkins again shine, and the icing on the cake is provided by Rollins, who adds perhaps the most famous sax soloing on any Stones song (possible exception being Bobby Keyes’ work on "Brown Sugar").
-Sure, you could complain that this soft ballad is “adult contemporary,” with all the negative connotations that label implies, but even so it is still of the highest possible standard.
-Of course, I wouldn't say that about Tattoo You on the whole, because lets face it any album of leftovers isn't likely to compare well to the band’s earlier purple patch (Beggars through Exile).
+This evocative ballad features great vocals (lead and backing) that are deeply affecting, Mick Taylor and Nicky Hopkins again shine, and the icing on the cake is provided by Rollins, who adds perhaps the most famous sax soloing on any Stones song (possible exceptions being Bobby Keys’ work on "Brown Sugar" and “Can’t You Hear Me Knocking”).
+Sure, you could complain that this soft ballad is “adult contemporary,” with all the negative connotations implied by that label, but even so it’s adult contemporary of the highest possible standard.
+Of course, I wouldn't say that about the quality of Tattoo You on the whole, because let's face it any album of leftovers isn't likely to compare well to the band’s earlier purple patch (Beggars through Exile).
 However, this is a consistently enjoyable album with several classic tracks and a minimum of filler, and in retrospect Tattoo You was the last truly necessary Rolling Stones studio album.

 send me an email